Public Affairs Section

-The Information Resource Center (IRC) at the U.S. Embassy in Islamabad is a specialized unit of the Public Affairs Section.
-The IRC is staffed by bilingual specialists who have access to state-of-the-art information technologies to serve the information needs of its clients.
+The American Center at the U.S. Embassy in Islamabad is a specialized unit of the Public Affairs Section.
+The American Center is staffed by bilingual specialists who have access to state-of-the-art information technologies to serve the information needs of its clients.

 Our goal is to provide accurate and authoritative information on American policy, history, government, society and values and to assist the Pakistani public in understanding the United States and its policies.
-The IRC exemplifies the U.S. commitment to free access to information, a core characteristic of a democracy.
+The American Center exemplifies the U.S. commitment to free access to information, a core characteristic of a democracy.

-The IRC is accessible by phone and email:
+The American Center is accessible by phone and email: